samsipe/intelligent-charge-scheduler/README.md

 ### GitHub CopilotX

 I initially started this project as a way to test out the features of [GitHub's CopilotX](https://github.com/features/preview/copilot-x).
 It was able to generate a lot of the boilerplate code, write docstrings, and help with errors but it was not able to generate the logic for the scheduler.
 It also offers up a lot of answers that are wrong, or just confusing.
 I'm sure it will get better over time, but it's not quite there yet.
 (It wrote that last sentence, not me)

+### Disclaimer:

+The creator of this application is not responsible for any issues that may arise from use of this app with Tesla vehicles.
+Use of this app with a Tesla vehicle is at the sole risk of the vehicle owner/operator.
+By using this app you accept all risks associated with modifying the behavior of a Tesla vehicle via a third-party application.
+The app creator provides no warranty that the app will function properly, nor do they accept any liability for any outcomes arising from use of the app with a Tesla vehicle.
+You assume full responsibility for the results of using this application with your Tesla vehicle.